 |Salary:||£37,386 to £52,841 p.a.
 Grade F|

-DMU is an ambitious, truly globally-minded institution with a relentless focus on delivering high quality teaching and research.
-A culturally rich university with a strong commitment to the public good, it strives to maintain a stimulating, innovative and inclusive environment where staff and students are able to thrive.
+A culturally rich university with a palpable commitment to the public good, it strives to maintain a stimulating and inclusive environment where staff and students are able to thrive.
+The university is a vibrant, multicultural hub of learning, creativity and innovation that never surrenders to convention.

 Faculty / Directorate